hwborchers/hwborchers.github.io/RandJulia.md

 ## [1] 2.718282
 ```

-The `julia_console` functionality is especially useful when you have some knowledge about working with Julia.
+The `julia_console` functionality is especially useful when you have some knowledge about programming in Julia.
 Writing Julia code is much easier in this environment, and when exiting the results are still available in R.

 ### Julia Packages

 The user can start Julia and install and load packages.
 After restarting R and the *JuliaCall* library, these packages are available.
-It is also possible to install and load Julia libraries with *JuliaCall* functions, as a kind of warm start.
+It is also possible to install and load Julia libraries with *JuliaCall* functions.

 ```r
 # julia_install_package("Optim")            # julia> Pkg.add("Optim")